gwijthoff/tacitmedia/index.md

 Issues from smartphone addiction to fake news have computer science programs around the country looking for ways to teach ethics and politics.
 I would like these workshops to examine what the humanities instead offers fraught conversations on digital culture today.
 -->

-- **November 5:** [Jessa Lingel](https://www.asc.upenn.edu/people/faculty/jessa-lingel-phd), Annenberg School of Communication, University of Pennsylvania
+- **Oct 22-23:** [Hannah Sassaman](https://mediamobilizing.org/soros-justice-fellowship/), Media Mobilizing Project and 2017 Soros Justice Fellow
-- [Hannah Sassaman](https://mediamobilizing.org/soros-justice-fellowship/), Media Mobilizing Project and 2017 Soros Justice Fellow
+- **Nov 5-6:** [Jessa Lingel](https://www.asc.upenn.edu/people/faculty/jessa-lingel-phd), Annenberg School of Communication, University of Pennsylvania
 - Kristene Unsworth, Computer Science, Stockton University, researches information policy, ethics, and civil society

 # <a name="schedule"></a>Schedule